 "The reason Edward was acting funny in Bio yesterday is because he likes you!"
 I blurted out.

 Her entire face turned red like a badly sunburned tomato.
 "What?"
-She whispered even though I knew she'd heard me perfectly.
+She whispered even though I knew she'd heard me perfectly well.

 "You're lying," She accused me.
-"How could he – anyone – even consider that, when people like Rosalie Hale are walking around."
+"How could he even consider me when people like Rosalie Hale are walking around?"

 "Pretty?"
 She asked, disbelievingly.
 "Are your eyes on backwards?
 My ego takes a number just being the same room as her."
 She sighed wistfully.
 "Besides, I thought they were an item, Edward and Rosalie."

 "Does he really like me?"
 She asked quietly.

 "But you can't tell anyone!"
-I blurted again, not liking how eager she sounded.
+I blurted out.

-"Because," I cast my eyes about for an answer; they landed on Jessica who sat at the front.
-"Because, there are a lot of people in this school that like him and ones that like you – he doesn't want to be bothered or have any competition."
+"Because," I cast my eyes about for an answer; they landed on Jessica who sat at the front of the room.
+"Because, there are a lot of people in this school that like him and ones that like you.
+He doesn't want to be bothered or have any competition."

 "What are you laughing about?
 I was just reacquainting myself with…an old friend."
 She sniffed, affronted by my laughter.